-Blocking knitting is not always necessary and it's a step I skip fairly often.
-It is important to block projects like garments, as it can help make other finishing tasks easier, and it's an essential when it comes to lace knitting.
+Blocking knitting is not always necessary and it's a step we skip fairly often.
+It is important to block projects like garments, as it can help make other finishing tasks easier, and it's essential when it comes to lace knitting.

 03 of 05

-If you're working on a garment, a pieced afghan or anything else with seams, the next step of finishing is to sew those seams.
-There are a lot of different ways you can go about seaming knitting (and different techniques are needed for different seams, such as a horizontal seam), but the most common way to seam basic Stockinette Stitch pieces is with what's known as mattress stitch.
+If you're working on a garment, a pieced afghan, or anything else with seams, the next step of finishing is to sew those seams.
+There are a lot of different ways you can go about seaming knitting (and different techniques are needed for different seams, such as a horizontal seam), but the most common way to seam basic stockinette stitch pieces is with what's known as a mattress stitch.

 04 of 05